skyestevenson/Planar/README.md

   - Asset #UUID has source "PATH"
   - "PATH" can change, #UUID cannot
   - This would allow for changing the source files of assets, while making sure every "cup" in the scene remains a "cup" without major surgery
+- Overworld
+  - 2D grid of coordinates, hosted online, with each coordinate associated with a particular Plane
+  - client for accessing it
+  - user uploaded Planes
+- Standardized package system for each Plane
+  - Single file